12 Essential Tools for Your Startup Business

 To be a business, you need sales.
 To make sales, you need a product and a way to accept payment for that product.

 Regarding software, you need something displaying your items on the front end and managing the storing and distribution of files on the back-end.
 Your cart, products, subscriptions, etc., are the front-end.
-Your payment processors are the back-end.
+Your payment processors, file distribution, and inventory management are the back-end.

 These plugins handle almost every aspect of selling your products.
 They'll display them on a page, allow customers to add them to the cart (front-end), process payment and deliver your digital products to your customers (back-end).

-In order to grow your business, you have to know where your customers are, how they get to your site, and what they do when they get there.
+In order to grow your business, you have to know where your customers are, how they find out about you, how they arrive on your doorstep, and what they do when they get there.